 Saying the wrong thing – People often don’t know what to say.
-They may appear too positive or make light of your situation, or may even say something inappropriate or ill-informed.
+They may appear too positive or make light of your situation, or they may even say something tactless or ill-informed.
 Try not to take their initial reactions as a sign that they don’t care.
 They may need as much information, support and advice as you do.
-They might be fearful of losing you, frustrated they can’t do anything about the disease, or worried about how the illness will change their lives.
+They might be fearful of losing you, frustrated they can’t do anything about the disease, or worried about how the illness will change their life.

-Withdrawing from you – Some friends may seem to avoid you – they might feel like they can’t cope with what you’re going through.
-If you think not knowing what to say is keeping a friend from visiting, call them to ease the way.
+Withdrawing from you – Some friends may seem to avoid you.
+They might feel like they can’t cope with what you’re going through.
+If you think not knowing what to say is stopping a friend visiting you, you could call them to put them at ease.
 You may find that talking openly about the illness and treatment helps everyone.

 Give your family and friends time to adjust to the diagnosis.
 After the initial shock, most people will be supportive.